stakwork/sphinx-relay/README.md

 # Relay

 **Relay** is a Node.js wrapper around [LND](https://github.com/lightningnetwork/lnd), handling connectivity and storage for [**Sphinx**](https://sphinx.chat).
-Communication between Relay nodes takes place entirely on the Lightning Network, so is decentralized, untraceable, and encrypted.
-Message content is also end-to-end encrypted using client public keys, on the **Sphinx** app itself.
+Communication between Relay nodes takes place entirely on the Lightning Network, so it is decentralized, untraceable, and encrypted.
+Message content is also end-to-end encrypted using client public keys, on the ** Sphinx** app itself.

 ![Relay](https://github.com/stakwork/sphinx-relay/raw/master/public/relay.jpg)